 I was beginning to question what creates a life of ease and fulfillment.
 Just when I thought I had lost my balance, another lovely guest visited: a Western Tanager!
 A splash of color and a messenger of peace.
 From my back patio, I watched him flit from branch to branch in our Japanese Crab Apple trees.
 He reminded me of BEING.
 I had been so busy DOING and GIVING that I had surrendered peace of mind for the angst of getting things done.

 Every once in a while, I have to take a BIG step back and re-focus on who and what is most precious to me.
 This week, I have that Western Tanager to thank for helping me press the reset button.

 The cool thing: I only made a few minor but critical changes that have made the biggest difference.
-That's the thing about mindfulness; it doesn't take much time but has tremendous leverage and always helps me regain balance.
+That's the thing about mindfulness and living in the present moment; it doesn't take much time but has tremendous leverage and always helps me regain balance.
 Absorbing myself in watching that little bird helped me let go and realize my stress was self-created.

 Here's what I did after regaining my perspective:

 1) I reserved time in my upcoming schedule for exercise and nature walks and blocked off two half days for catch-up, one for personal and one for work.